Who are we?

-The next Forum meeting will take place on Tuesday 3 May 2016, Committee Rm 2, Camden Town Hall, Judd Street from 6.00pm.
-The next meetings after that will then be Tuesday 5 July, 6 September and 8 November.
-Please note that this is a change to the previous schedule and there is no meeting in April.
+The next Forum meeting will take place on Tuesday 5 July 2016, Committee Rm 2, Camden Town Hall, Judd Street from 6.00pm.
+The next meetings after that will then be Tuesday 6 September and 8 November.

 It is a registered charity no. 1107855 and a company limited by guarantee no. 05132434.
 Formed in 2002 in response to the murder of Jody Dubrowski, the Forum’s aims are: